 Sometimes it helps just to tally up the complaints and see where the biggest stacks are.
 Use this information to learn about troublespots or to run for the hills.

-- 2003 Mountaineer cracked black plastic panel at base of rear glass hatch 13 (22%)
+- cracked black plastic panel at base of rear glass hatch in the 2003 Mountaineer

 Cracked rear panels might seem like a cosmetic issue but owners know there's more than meets the eye.